Chiropractic

 Step 1 - Obtain a proper veterinary assessment and diagnosis.
 If this includes a full holistic assessment, so much the better.

-Step 2 - Your vet is supposed to discuss the full range of treatment options with you.
+Step 2 – Your vet is supposed to discuss the full range of treatment options with you.
 This may include Alternative Therapy and may include chiropractic manipulation.
-If neither is mentioned, yet you feel that you wish to explore the possibility, it is recommended that you should discuss the possibilities with your vet at the time of the visit.
+If neither is mentioned, yet you feel that you wish to explore the options, it is recommended that you should discuss the possibilities with your vet at the time of the visit.
+No vet should obstruct a referral of this nature.

 N.B.
 You will find that your insurance may be invalidated if you use an unqualified practitioner or one who operates outside the Veterinary Surgeons Act 1966 (see above).

-In addition, it should be noted that animal therapists (chiropractors, osteopaths and physiotherapists), who are properly trained and qualified, will be members of their respective professional bodies and should be covered by indemnity insurance, as are vets.
+In addition, it should be noted that animal therapists (chiropractors, osteopaths and physiotherapists), who are properly trained and qualified, are likely to be members of their respective professional bodies and should be covered by indemnity insurance, as are vets.
 This protects you, should anything go amiss.

 We have a particular interest in back problems and back treatment in animals, frequently being called upon to treat horse back problems, pony back problems, dog back problems, cat back problems etc., as a significant part of the AVMC's workload.
 Manipulation, Acupuncture, LASER therapy etc. are employed to seek resolution of such problems, with holistic appraisal of shoeing and saddling in addition, in the case of horses and ponies.
-These methodologies appear to offer a realistic alternative to the more usual approach of conventional medicine, in which the help of drugs such as NSAIDs may be sought.
+These methodologies appear to offer a realistic alternative to the more usual approach of conventional medicine, in which the help of drugs such as NSAIDs or steroid (cortisone) injections may be sought.
+The chiropractic methods we use involved manual techniques only.
+We only use a chiropractic adjustment tool (see photograph) extremely infrequently, as we consider it too ‘violent' for general usage.
+We find it to be invaluable in special but rare circumstances.

 Back Problems Horses